Frameright/image-display-control-wordpress/readme.txt

 = How does it work? =

-When uploading an image via the Image Library, cropped versions of that image (so-called hardcrops) are automatically generated according to the image region metadata and also added to the Image Library.

-Within a post or page an author can then either directly insert these hardcrops or insert the original image.
-Upon changing the ratio of the original image within a post or page, the best suited hardcrop will automatically be rendered to visitors.
+When rendering a post or a page, the plugin looks for images that have image region metadata and replaces them with a web component automatically zooming on the best suited image region, effectively doing better than a classical middle-crop.

 == Frequently Asked Questions ==